caomengxuan666/MCPServer.cpp/README.md

 ## Introduction

-MCPserver++ is a high-performance, cross-platform server implementation of the Model Communication Protocol (MCP) written in modern C++.
+MCPServer.cpp is a high-performance, cross-platform server implementation of the Model Communication Protocol (MCP) written in modern C++.
 It enables seamless communication between AI models and external tools, providing a standardized interface for extending model capabilities.

 The server implements the JSON-RPC 2.0 protocol over HTTP transport and supports both regular request-response and Server-Sent Events (SSE) streaming for real-time communication.